 The price and amount of Notes to be issued under the Programme will be determined by the Issuer and the relevant Dealer at the time of issue in accordance with prevailing market conditions.

 Material Change

-There has been no significant change in the financial or trading position of the Issuer or the Group and no material adverse change in the financial or trading position or prospects of the Issuer or the Group since 4 April 2018, being the date to which the latest audited accounts were made up.
+There has been no significant change in the financial performance or financial position of the Group since 4 April 2019 and no material adverse change in the prospects of the Group since 4 April 2019.

 Auditors